* Legend: B – breakfast; L – lunch; D – dinner; CD – captain dinner, T – tasting

 DAY 6 • THURSDAY: HVAR – BOL – PUCISCA (B, L)

 Morning departure to the seaside resort of Bol on Brac Island claimed to have the most beautiful and the most photographed beach in Croatia, called Zlatni Rat (Golden Cape).
 Immerse yourself in a bath of sun and sea water or explore the town of Bol.
-After lunch, we’ll continue cruising to visit Pučišća, the biggest settlement on the island of Brač.
+After lunch, we’ll continue our Croatian islands cruise to visit Pučišća, the biggest settlement on the island of Brač.
 This is a lovely place sitting inside a deep fjord.
 The island of Brač is also named as the homeland of ‘the Croatian marble’.
 It is interesting that here in Pučišća is still operating stonemasonry school following a longtime tradition of marble working.
 Spend a night in this tranquil town—overnight in Pučišća.

 DAY 7 • FRIDAY: PUCISCA – OMIS – SPLIT (B, L,)

 After breakfast, we’ll start our cruise to Omiš, an ancient town with city walls, fortresses and stone churches.
 It is situated at the estuary of river Cetina surrounded by massive gorges.
 Lunch will be served in Omiš after the relaxed walk.
-The last stop of our Croatia Island Cruise is the city of Split.
+The last stop of our Croatian Island Cruise is the city of Split.
 Its historic old town is under UNESCO protection.
 Our English speaking guide will lead you to the old part of the city.
 Of special interest is the magnificent Diocletian palace, once the Roman Emperor’s retirement estate and today a lively city centre.
 After the tour, you will have free time to explore the city on your own—overnight in Split.

 DAY 8 • SATURDAY • SPLIT (B)